 Eat a Rainbow

-To get all the nutrients needed for growth and health, children need to eat lots of different coloured fruits and vegetables – or we call it eating across the rainbow.
+To get all the nutrients needed for growth and health, children need to eat lots of fruits and vegetables - or we call it ‘Eating a Rainbow’.
+This is because the different coloured fruits and vegetables have different nutrients in them, and different health benefits.

 Benefits of different coloured fruits and vegetables